leoprover/Leo-III/INSTALL.md

 ## Requirements

 Leo-III requires the Java 1.8 Runtime (JRE) for execution.
-Leo-III works on any common OS (including Windows*, Mac OS, linux derivatives).
+Leo-III works on any common operating system, including Windows, Mac OS and linux derivatives.
+Leo-III has not been tested with other operating systems, but it might of course still work.

-*) *External cooperation so-far only works on Linux and Mac systems.
-If you use Windows, you might want to try running Leo-III using Cygwin or similar.*
+:warning: *External cooperation (that is, usage of external (first-order) reasoning systems for increasing the reasoning effectivity of Leo-III) so-far only works on Linux and Mac systems.
+If you use Windows, you might want to try running Leo-III using Cygwin or similar.
+Also see the note on bulding Leo-III from source on Windows systems below.*

 ## Installation